aymomeni/todo/README.md

 ## About Todo app

-Simple todo app to practice using laravel in combination with vue as a frontend.
+Todo app to practice using laravel in combination with Vue

-## README IN CONSTRUCTION